The McCormick Division of Business

 Minors: Students in The McCormick Division of Business may not pursue a minor within the Division.
 However, they are encouraged to use their general electives to obtain a minor from another division.
 This decision will require careful planning with the student's advisor.

 All students in The McCormick Division of Business complete 48 credits of general education (The General Core).
-This is followed by 18-24 credits of career-launching business courses (The Professional Core).
-The remainder of the major is comprised of focused upper-level courses, upper division business electives and general electives of the student’s choice.
+This is followed by 24 credits of business foundation courses fundamental to all industries and markets (The Professional Core).
+The remainder of the major is comprised of focused upper-level courses for the major, upper division business electives and general electives of the student’s choice.

 Assistant Professor Jebediah Gorham, McCormick Division of Business